Huzaifa-Muhammed/Todo-APP/README.md

 ✅ **Task Management** – Create, update, and complete tasks with ease.
 ✅ **Notes Organizer** – Store, edit, and delete notes on the go.
 ✅ **Offline Support** – Works without an internet connection using **Hive**.
 ✅ **Lightweight & Fast** – Optimized for performance and minimal storage usage.
-✅ **Dark Mode Support** – Seamless UI experience in both light and dark themes.
-✅ **Search & Filter** – Quickly find tasks or notes with built-in search.

 ---